LiteObject/cassandra-with-csharp/README.md

 ---
 ## Here are some common concepts in Cassandra:
 - Keyspace:
 A keyspace is a top-level namespace that defines data replication and other settings.
-It is similar to a database in the relational database world.
+It is similar to a schema in the relational database world.
+Typically, a cluster has one keyspace per application.
 - Column Family/Table:
 In Cassandra, data is organized into column families or tables.
 Each column family consists of rows that can have different numbers and types of columns.
 Column families are similar to tables in a relational database.
 - Column: